expanding the science of river ecology

 Autumn Caroll (College of Forest Resources Undergraduate Research Scholar)

-Under Dr. Correa’s guidance, I co-lead an undergraduate research project at Mississippi State University.
-The project’s goal is to determine if bottomland hardwood forests are critical in supporting juvenile and larval fishes.
+I co-led an undergraduate research project at Mississippi State University.
+The project aims to determine if bottomland hardwood forests are critical in supporting juvenile and larval fishes.
 The project utilizes GIS technology, light traps, fyke nets, identifying and handling fish, as well as collecting water quality measurements.

 Nick Stewart (College of Forest Resources Undergraduate Research Scholar)